BT4222Yelp/YelpRecommender/README.md

 - Most files are structured in Jupyter Notebooks.
 Only 05_PopularityBasedRecommendation.ipynb uses Colab.
 - Outputs are stored in `.csv`, `.npz`, `.pkl`, and `.pth` formats for cross-pipeline integration.
-- Google Drive links are provided for large file sharing.

 ---